 When Should I Transition Out of SNOO?

-Wondering how long your baby can sleep in their bassinet?
-Your baby can sleep in a SNOO up until 6 months old, or until baby is too big for the bassinet, or until they can get on their hands and knees, according to the SNOO website.
+Your baby can sleep in a SNOO up until 6 months old, or until they can get on their hands and knees, according to the SNOO website.

 How Do You Transition Out of SNOO?

 You can practice tummy time, play peek-a-boo, or supervise her with a few fun toys.
-This will help her get used to the crib and make it a familiar space.
+This will help the crib become a familiar space and prevent your baby from hating the crib.

 3. Make The Nursery Optimized for Sleep